malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 describes particles which are closer together, inline with expectations.

-![The intermediate scattering function of the trimer molecule over a range of temperatures at a pressure $P=13.50$.
+![The self-intermediate scattering function of the trimer molecule over a range of temperatures at a pressure $P=13.50$.
 The solid line is the mean of all initial configurations, with the opaque surrounding bars describing an estimate of the error.